Skip to main content

 Court of Appeal Decision

 Now in the Court of Appeal (CA), Mrs Higgs was successful.
 The CA agreed that Mrs Higgs should have been given a decision in the EAT.
-Although the CA usually only gives Judgments based on points of law, the CA decided in this case to take matters into its own hands and make a decision based on the facts of Mrs Higgs’ case.
+Although the CA usually only gives Judgments based on points of law, the CA decided in this case to take matters into its own hands and to make a decision based on the facts of Mrs Higgs’ case.

 They affirmed that gender-critical beliefs, such as those expressed by Mrs Higgs on her Facebook account, are protected under the Equality Act and the expression, or ‘manifestation’, of those beliefs are safeguarded by the European Convention on Human Rights (ECHR).